mahmoudsaadzamel/NLP-Classification-Task/README.md

 # Task-3-Classification
-build a machine learning-based classifier and show its performance on the test set (20%).
+build a machine learning-based classifier (LGBMClassifier)r and show its performance on the test set (20%).

 Training Process and Model Evaluation